-The Education Act 1989 enables the Minister of Education to issue, after consultation with educators, children and young people, and with interested groups, such as parents, a statement of National Education and Learning Priorities (NELP).
+The Education and Training Act 2020 enables the Minister of Education to issue a Statement of National Education and Learning Priorities (NELP).

-The NELP will set out the government’s educational priorities for all of our state schools, kura, private schools, early learning services, me nga kōhanga reo, and Communities of Learning│Kāhui Ako.
-The governing bodies of schools, kura, and early learning services, will use these priorities, alongside their own local priorities, to help every child and young person to progress and achieve to their potential.
+The NELP will set out the government’s priorities for all of our schools, kura, early learning services, me nga kōhanga reo, and Communities of Learning│Kāhui Ako.
+The governing bodies of these places of learning will use these priorities, alongside their own local priorities and delivering a rich local curriculum, to help every child and young person to progress and achieve to their potential.